Teacher/SENCo – Miss Gaunt

 Sharing achievements: In nursery we like to celebrate the achievements of children but are often unaware of things that they are achieving out of school.
 Please remember to send in achievements on the coloured ‘star cards’ or upload achievements to the home learning journey section of Early Essence.

 If your child is ill we may need to contact family urgently, so please ensure that school has up to date contact information at all times.

 We need to work closely together and share information in order to achieve the best for your child.
 Please keep us up to date with your news and ask if you need to know more from us.
 We communicate all the varied and exciting things that happen in our school by wall posters and by letters/notes sent home.

 |Communication, Language and Literacy||

-At home – Sing familiar songs and rhymes with children.
-Encourage your child to recognise their own name and talk about the print that you see in the environment e.g. signs & labels.
+At home – Encourage your child to recognise their own name and talk about the print that you see in the environment e.g. signs & labels.
 Share stories together and talk about events, characters and settings.
 Have discussions at home about the things you have seen on Early Essence.
 Model vocabulary wherever you are.

 |Mathematical Development||We will be singing number songs and using our fingers correctly to represent numbers.
 The children will be practicing reciting numbers in order, counting objects 1:1, counting out amounts and saying the total number.
 They will also be matching numerals to amounts.
 We will also be learning about shape by going on shape hunts around school and outside as well as thinking about time in terms of daily routine.
 At home- Practise counting objects carefully, saying a total and showing an amount on fingers.
 Point out numerals and shapes in the environment to develop recognition.
 Talk about daily routine.|